cosmos/cosmos-sdk/docs/building-modules/upgrade.md

 ## Consensus Version

-Successful upgrades of existing modules require your `AppModule` to implement the function `ConsensusVersion() uint64`.
+Successful upgrades of existing modules require each `AppModule` to implement the function `ConsensusVersion() uint64`.

 - The versions must be hard-coded by the module developer.
 - The initial version **must** be set to 1.

-Consensus versions serve as state-breaking versions of app modules and are incremented when the module is upgraded.
+Consensus versions serve as state-breaking versions of app modules and must be incremented when the module introduces breaking changes.

 ## Registering Migrations

-To register the functionality that takes place during a module upgrade, you must register which migrations we want to take place.
+To register the functionality that takes place during a module upgrade, you must register which migrations you want to take place.

 Migration registration takes place in the `Configurator` using the `RegisterMigration` method.
 The `AppModule` reference to the configurator is in the `RegisterServices` method.